Five Psychological Effects of Drug Abuse

 Substance abuse and mental health are linked because the psychological effects of drug addiction, including alcohol, cause changes in your body and brain.
 A careful balance of chemicals keeps the cogs turning inside your body, and even the smallest change can cause you to experience negative symptoms.
+Initial drug use can alter brain chemistry and set the stage for future dependency.
 Because the risk factors for mental health and substance abuse are comparable, this may be attributed to the fact that drug addiction can cause or worsen mental health conditions.

-One of the most profound changes that occur in people who struggle with drug abuse & addiction is in the reward center of the brain.
-Dopamine is responsible for feelings of motivation, pleasure, and reward — and alcohol, prescription medications, and illegal drugs all hijack this pathway.
+One of the most profound changes that occur in people who struggle with drug abuse & addiction is in the brain’s reward system.
+Dopamine is responsible for feelings of motivation, pleasure, and reward.
+Alcohol, prescription medications, and illegal drugs all hijack this pathway.
+The first few times someone uses drugs, it can alter that internal reward system, triggering changes in brain chemistry that set the stage for addiction.
 If you or a loved one is suffering from drug or alcohol addiction, you’ll have noticed a shift in priorities.
 Illicit drugs’ chemical compounds rewire brain chemistry and push for the need to feed on more drug use.

-As an addicted person needs an increasing amount of their substance of choice to get the same high, they become more and more preoccupied with procuring and using substances.
+An addicted person needs an increasing amount of their substance of choice to get the same high, they become more and more preoccupied with procuring and using substances.
+This pattern is known as compulsive drug use, characterized by uncontrollable urges and persistent use despite negative consequences.
 This is what leads to the most damaging effects of addiction.
-To the sufferer, friends, family, work, and being an upstanding citizen become less important than inebriation.
+The escalation in use is often driven by intense cravings that make it difficult to stop using the substance.
+To the sufferer, friends, family, and work become less important than inebriation.
 More importantly, the causes and effects of drug addiction create new mental health issues that can affect the user and the social network around them.

 Often, people in addiction treatment centers are recovering from experiencing an endless cycle of guilt, emotional pain, and short-term relief from substances.
 This negative feedback loop can eventually lead to mental health issues and other side effects.

 Dopamine isn’t the only neurotransmitter that affects your mood and mental state; serotonin, norepinephrine, and many more play a part.
-Just like addiction, mental disorders aren’t usually the result of one trigger or cause.
-Not everyone will experience the following mental illnesses, but many people do.
+Just like addiction, a mental health issue isn’t usually the result of one trigger or cause, and substance abuse can both contribute to and coexist with various mental disorders.
+Not everyone will experience the following psychological effects of drug use, but many people do.

 Anxiety is best described as a disorder of the fight-or-flight response, where someone perceives danger that isn’t there.
 It includes the following physical and mental symptoms: